Machinika: Atlas

 - 100 % negative mentions

 The game's stability has been widely criticized, with players reporting numerous bugs, softlocks, and glitches that disrupt gameplay, even after multiple patches.
-Issues such as non-responsive controls, problematic puzzles, and visual glitches are common, leading many to find the experience frustrating and unstable.
+Issues include non-responsive controls, problematic puzzles, and visual glitches, leading many to find the experience frustrating and unstable.
 While some players note that the developers are addressing these problems, the overall consensus is that the game remains too buggy for a strong recommendation at this time.

 “The game glitches out every chapter or so, mostly during chapter transitioning animations, softlocking your game.”